Uncertainty propagation¶

 grads_of

-. - For each result
+For each result of

-, the corresponding derivative is added toco2s.grads[of][wrt]
+, the corresponding derivative is stored in co2s.grads[of][wrt]

 .